jtod/Sigma16/docs/src/S16homepage/index.md

   circuit using the Hydra tools.

-* The User Guide is displayed in the running application, and you can also without launching the program (see link above).
+* The User Guide is displayed in the running application, and you can also read it without launching the program (see link above).

 ## Running the app